CambridgeNuclear/SCONE/docs/Geometry.rst

   A sample directed acyclic graph representing geometry structure for a simple problem composed of 2x2 lattice of pins.

-For illustration :ref:`Figure 1 <fig-DAGgeom>` shows a DAG structure of a very simple geometry composed of 2x2 lattice of pins.
+For illustration, :ref:`Figure 1 <fig-DAGgeom>` shows a DAG structure of a very simple geometry composed of 2x2 lattice of pins.
 In SCONE, by definition, root universe is composed of two cells only.
 One corresponds to the inside of the calculation domain and the other to the outside.
 Below the root there is a lattice universe composed of five cells in total.
 Four cells are associated